 The statements in this document are made solely by Health Resources in Action.
 No statement in this document should be construed as an official position of or endorsement by Abt Associates Inc. or the Massachusetts Executive Office of Health and Human Services.

 ABOUT HEALTH RESOURCES IN ACTION

-Health Resources in Action (HRiA) is a national, Boston-based non-profit organization with over 100 staff who have expertise in developing, implementing, and evaluating solutions for clients who share a vision of improving population health.
+Health Resources in Action (HRiA) is a national, Boston-based non-profit organization of 120+ public health professionals with deep expertise in developing, implementing, and evaluating solutions for clients who share a vision of improving population health.
 HRiA’s mission is to help people live healthier lives and create healthy communities through prevention, health promotion, policy, and research.
-HRiA has a long history of working with state and local stakeholders to develop and implement effective health programs.
-We work with hospitals, community health centers, philanthropists, and community-based organizations (CBOs) to improve population health and reduce health inequities.
-Our core services include capacity building assistance (e.g., training, TA, consultation); research and evaluation (e.g., assessment, research, program evaluation, and quality improvement); and grant making for biomedical research and community health initiatives.
+They believe that access to health care is a right for all and are dedicated to advancing health and racial equity in all of their work.
+Since 1957, they have worked with state and local stakeholders (e.g., hospitals, community health centers, health departments, and philanthropic and community-based organizations) to develop and implement effective health programs and reduce health inequities.
+Their core services include capacity building assistance (e.g., training, TA, and consultation); research and evaluation (e.g., assessment, research, program evaluation, and quality improvement); and grant making for biomedical research and community health initiatives.

 ORGANIZATION FUN FACTS

 - Our new (2018) office space in Boston accommodates the growing staff of over 100 and features six video conference-capable meeting rooms named for women leaders in public health, including Henrietta Lacks, Susan La Flesche Picotte, Camara Jones, and others.